Rohit909-creator/ChangeDetection/README.md

                                    │
                          (Region-level Change Maps)
 ```

-**Btw there is no changedetection1.0 algorithm on my github, cause it was my first internship project, and I gotta respect NDA**
+## Btw there is no ChangeDetection 1.0 on GitHub — that was my internship project under NDA, so can't share it here.
+Respect ✊.##